 Interest is charged on the loan from the date the first disbursement is made until the loan is paid in full.

 What fees are associated with Graduate PLUS Loans?

-Graduate PLUS loans have a 4.292% federal origination fee of the loan amount, which is deducted proportionately each time a loan disbursement is made.
+For Graduate PLUS loans first disbursed on or after 10/01/15 and before 10/01/16: a 4.272% federal origination fee of the loan amount, deducted proportionally each time a loan disbursement is made.

 I received notification that I qualify for both Stafford and Graduate PLUS Loans.
 Now what?